kronicle-tech/kronicle/README.md

 # Kronicle

-The Kronicle is a web-based dashboard that displays a list of the components in a technology stack and shows various information about those components.
+Kronicle is a web-based dashboard that displays a list of the components in a technology stack and shows various information about those components.

 ## Component Metadata YAML

-The metadata that powers the Kronicle can be found the `component-metadata.yaml` files in various Git repos.
+The metadata that powers Kronicle can be found the `component-metadata.yaml` files in various Git repos.

 There are two template repos for creating repos with component-metadata.yaml files: